jfpoilpret/fast-arduino-lib/dox/tutorial.md

 Once created, `uart` needs to be *linked* to the ISR previously registered, this is done through `uart.register_handler()`.
 Then we can set `uart` ready for transmission, at serial speed of 115200 bps.

-Next step consists in extracting, from `uart`, a `streams::OutputBuffer` that will allow us to send characters or strings to USB:
+Next step consists in extracting, from `uart`, a `streams::ostreambuf` that will allow us to send characters or strings to USB:

     out.puts("Hello, World!\n");